 Interior designers have a keen eye for improving the aesthetics of any interior space without sacrificing functionality.
-The attention to detail that comes from bringing a space to life takes years of practice.
+The attention to detail that comes from bringing a space to life takes years of practise.
 It’s not just a matter of moving some furniture around and calling it a day.
 Interior design encompasses numerous factors, from colour schemes to lighting and more.
 It’s why interior designers often charge high consulting rates.

 The good news is that you don’t need a degree or a large budget to create inspiring interior designs.
 Here we put together a list on how to create a designer home interior without breaking the bank.

 Pablo Picasso is widely quoted as saying, “Good artists copy, great artists steal.''.
 Even the best artists (and companies) draw inspiration from others and use it as a starting point to create something new.
 The same principle can also be applied when creating new interior designs.
 There’s no harm in drawing inspiration from sources like interior design magazines and online boards.

 Think about the different interior design styles from modern and minimalist to traditional and rustic.
 Learn more about each and how they differ from one another.
 Then start to clip out and collect pictures with a style that you find appealing.
 With a little creativity, it's always possible to achieve the same look at an affordable price.